The Polish village where only girls are born

-“Of course it would,” say thinkers such as Greg Hampikian in The New York Times.
-“Women live longer, are healthier and are far less likely to commit a violent offence.
-If men were cars, who would buy the model that doesn’t last as long, is given to lethal incidents and ends up impounded more often?”
+“Of course it would,” says Greg Hampikian in The New York Times.
+“Women live longer, are healthier and are far less likely to commit a violent offence.”

 “Be careful what you wish for,” say others.
-Most of the great music has been made by men; most of the great mathematics; most of the great physics; most exploration, and a fair share of the literature.
+Most of the great music, great mathematics, exploration and literature has been created by men.
 Maybe this has nothing to do with gender differences.
 But would you want to risk it?